hominid101/enron-fraud/README.md

 samples.
 The SelectKBest utility from Sklearn was used for different values of k, and the selected set of features were tested with two different classifiers, KNN and Decision Tree.
-Before using the KNN classifier, we used the Minmax scaler to scale the features.  </p> <p class="answer"> The results from each of these classifiers also depend on the parameter tunes: we used the default KNeighborsClassifier() classifier from sklearn, and a hand-tuned Decision Tree classifier with parameters min_samples_split=5, min_samples_leaf=2.
+Before using the KNN classifier, we used the Minmax scaler to scale the features.
+The results from each of these classifiers also depend on the parameter tunes: we used the default KNeighborsClassifier() classifier from sklearn, and a hand-tuned Decision Tree classifier with parameters min\_samples\_split=5, min\_samples\_leaf=2.
 The results are summarized in the following table.
 We also handpicked a set of features based on intuition and brute search, which is reported at the last row of the table.
-For each classifier, the best combination of precision and recall values is highlighted.  </p>
+For each classifier, the best combination of precision and recall values is highlighted.

   <table class="answer">
     <tr>